Kakabhushundi

 Kakabhushundi (काकभुशुण्डि), also rendered Bhushundi, is a sage featured in Hindu literature.
-He is one of the characters of the Rāmacaritamānasa, an Awadhi poem about the deity Rama by the saint Tulsidas.
+He is one of the characters of the Rāmacaritamānas, an Awadhi poem about the deity Rama by the saint Tulsidas.

 Kakabhushundi is depicted as a devotee of Rama, who narrates the story of the Ramayana to Garuda in the form of a crow.
-He is described to be one of the Chiranjivis, an immortal being in Hinduism who is to remain alive on earth until the end of the current Kali Yuga.
+He is described to be a Chiranjivi, an immortal being in Hinduism who is to remain alive on earth until the end of the current Kali Yuga.

+Kakabhushundi is also the central character in The Story of Bhushunda, which appears in the Yoga Vasishtha.

 Etymology

-Kāka refers to a Sanskrit word for crow, while bhuśuṇḍi is a kind of a weapon.
+Kākā refers to a Sanskrit word for a crow, while bhuśuṇḍi is a kind of a weapon.